gilesp1729/LoftyCAD/README.md

 # Building LoftyCAD
 LoftyCAD uses the excellent CGAL computational geometry library to merge and intersect triangle meshes.
+- CGAL, Computational Geometry Algorithms Library, https://www.cgal.org

 # Horus branch
 - This branch is the live development branch and will become the master in due course.
 Features described above refer to this branch and may not be present in earlier branches.
 - This branch is to develop a picking replacement to avoid doing the GL_SELECT buffer mechanism, which is very slow.
+- Lofting is implemented in this branch.
 - Build as for the Material Girl branch.

 # Material Girl branch: